jtay/escnotes/README.md

 This weekend project originates from the Tauri, React & TS in Vite template and leverages Tailwind with shadcn/ui.

 > **Contributing**
 Any outside contribution is much appreciated!
-There is lots of low-hanging fruit here so feel free to open a PR.
+There are lots of low-hanging fruits here so feel free to open a PR.

 ## Features
 - Custom markup for rich ESC/POS output